 Palette Skills is committed to ensuring that all of our participants, volunteers, employers, and employees are treated with dignity, civility, and respect.
 Our programs, communication channels, and classrooms are places for everyone.
-We are creating a community where all participants can enjoy learning that fuels their passion to build new careers.
+We are creating a community where all participants can enjoy learning that fuels a passion to build new careers.

 To help you understand what is acceptable at Palette Skills, and what crosses the line, we invite you to read these community guidelines.
 Let’s start by talking about the kind of things that make for a great community.